suixinsuo/olympus-protocol/docs/Using Components.md

 3. Introduction to stubs

-One easy solution is make the delay time configurable, so we can just configure to few seconds for the test cases.
-But for the trust of the investors, we want this number to be fix and not modifiable, or the fund manager could modify it to his own advantage.
+One easy solution is to make the delay time configurable, so we can just configure to few seconds for the test cases.
+But for the trust of the investors, we want this number to be fixed and not modifiable, or the fund manager could modify it to his own advantage.

 We can initialize a value in the initialize function (which could be a reasonable solution).
 Though imagine that we need to assure the value is the same for all this types or fund.

 No worries, still we have a solution, we can mockup the derivative.
-Create a new mock up file in `myOwnContracts/MyContractStub.sol`.
+Create a new mockup file in `myOwnContracts/MyContractStub.sol`.
 In which we will inheritance our derivative but override the declaration of the constant to a 0 seconds.
-Also we need to override the constructor.
+Also, we need to override the constructor.

-After you change derivatives name to your own chosen names, code shall look similar to this one.
+After you change derivatives name to your own chosen names, the code shall look similar to this one.

 ```javascript